DataBiosphere/leonardo/example-notebooks/README.md

 ## List

-A current list of example notebooks is here.
+Here is a current listing of example notebooks.
 Please keep this up to date if you add more.

 1. [Hail_Tutorial.ipynb](https://github.com/DataBiosphere/leonardo/tree/develop/example-notebooks/Hail_Tutorial.ipynb)
    - Contains the Hail 0.1 (stable) tutorial, adapted from here: https://hail.is/docs/stable/tutorials/hail-overview.html